raakeshvicrak/n-k-coh-coh/README.md

-n-k-coh-coh is a popular childhood game in a certain rural midwestern town that requires just a board consisting of a grid of n  n squares and some white and black marbles.
+n-k-coh-coh is a popular childhood game in a certain rural midwestern town that requires just a board consisting of a grid of n x n squares and some white and black marbles.
 Initially the board starts empty and all marbles are in a pile beside the board.
 Player 1 picks up a white marble and places it in any square of the board.
 Player 2 then picks up a black marble from the pile, and places it in any open square (i.e. any square except the one selected by Player 1).
 Play continues back and forth, with Player 1 always using